The Human Ecology Program

 Other Relevant Information

-Life University offers the Bachelor of Science in Human Ecology degree on campus.
-LIFE is conveniently located in Marietta, Georgia, part of the thriving Atlanta metro area, and is only 35 minutes from Hartsfield-Jackson Atlanta International Airport.
+Life University offers the HE degree on campus.
+Life U is conveniently located in Marietta, Georgia, part of the thriving Atlanta metro area, and is only 35 minutes from Hartsfield-Jackson Atlanta International Airport.
 To learn more about our online programs, visit our Online Degree Programs page.